Doctor insights on:

 Please see these articles (and its related articles) for a good summary, pictures, and videos on how ultrasounds are performed:

 Some small amounts of fluid in the female pelvis is physiologic.
 Larger amounts can be associated with ruptured ovarian cyst.
 Pelvic inflammatory disease can produce pelvic fluid.

 In the case of acute appendicitis free fluid can occur as well.
 Inflammatory bowel disease is another cause of fluid production. ...Read more

 A fistula is an abnormal connection between two places.
 Most commonly, it originates somewhere in the intestine and communicates to another location in the intestine or in the skin.
 A fistula can develop after abdominal surgery, with inflammatory bowel disease, cancer, anorectal abscess, and ...Read more

-	- Would i be able to dx a fistula
+- Would an ultrasound be able to dx a fistula

-	- Would an ovarian cyst show up on a pelvic or abdominal ultrasound test
+- Would colon cancer show up on a pelvic or abdominal ultrasound test

 - Pelvic mri detect cancer